-30. There is one out of service cable known to be present in the East Anglia ONE North windfarm site (the Atlantic Crossing 1 cable (see Figure 17.1)).
+30. There are two out of service cables in the East Anglia TWO windfarm site (the Atlantic Crossing 1 cable and the Hermes North Cable (see Figure 17.1)).
 Discussions with the Applicant and the owners of these cables are due to be undertaken however it is anticipated that much of the disused cable within the final array layout and up to 1,000m of each disused cable in the offshore cable corridor could be removed pending agreement with cable owners.
 This would also be subject to UXO and high-resolution magnetometer surveys to determine the full extent of the cables in the offshore development area.
 Depending on the impact, worst case parameters for either removing or crossing cables are detailed in Table 9.2.